 Committee Chair.
 Following each annual meeting of shareholders, the Board shall appoint a Chair of the Committee from among the members of the Committee, who shall be an Independent Director.
 The Chair shall organize and direct the activities of the Committee, call meetings of the Committee as appropriate, establish the agenda for Committee meetings and chair such meetings.
 The Chair has responsibility to ensure that the matters set forth in this charter are given due consideration in the course of the Committee's annual activities.
-The Chair is expected to encourage full participation in the deliberations and activities of the Committee by each of its members.
-The Chair shall report on the activities of the Committee at regular quarterly Board meetings.
+The Chair is expected to encourage full participation in the deliberations and activities of the Committee at regular quarterly Board meetings.